 Carleton College, Northfield, MN, founded October 12, 1866, enrolls about 2000 diverse students.
 Carleton's official mission is "to provide an exceptional undergraduate liberal arts education."
-This educational mission is advanced most centrally by the colleges' faculty (who number approximately 200) and is supported by a full range of professional staff who successfully manage grant projects such as the one here proposed.
-This support includes grants staff in Corporate & Foundation Relations, accounting staff in the Business Office, grounds and trades staff in Facilities, as well as others who collectively provide the requisite financial and managerial structures and controls.
+This educational mission is advanced most centrally by the colleges' faculty (who number approximately 200) and is supported by a full range of professional staff who successfully manage grant projects.
+This support includes grants staff in Corporate & Foundation Relations, accounting staff in the Business Office, grounds and trades staff in Facilities, and others who collectively provide the requisite financial and managerial structures and controls.
 In addition, Carleton has the research facilities and human resources necessary to perform the proposed work.

-Carleton's most recent annual audit was completed by CliftonLarsonAllen and is available online at Audited Financial Statements for the year ending June 30, 2017.
+Carleton's most recent annual audit was completed by CliftonLarsonAllen and is available online at Audited Financial Statements for the year ending June 30, 2018.